madhoolikacvss/LeafDisease_classifier/Notes.md

 - using a normalization as per ImageNet standard
 - 221 healthy leaf images
 - 3292 total unhealthy leaf images
+- In order to make the training and testing balances, I need to make sure that the distrubutions of images in each class are equal

 Sample images:
 When images not normalized (pixel size kept to original):